gajus/vlad/README.md

 ## Todo

-* Credit card validator.
-* Get the input back from Test/Result that matches at least one rule (and passes that rule?).
+* Do not thrown SPL exceptions.
+These should extend Vlad exctesion.
-* Add Allow adding custom error message to the Result for input or non-input (e.g. duplicate value).
+* Allow adding custom error message to the Result for input or non-input (e.g. duplicate value).
 This error would then be passed to the hasErrors array.
 * Add URL validator.
 This should consider that URL does not necessarily include protocol and that those that do include, e.g. ftp:// might not necessarily be expected URLs.
-* Validate the translations file.
-Now that a translation array is loaded, only the syntax is validated, but not whether the translation file resolves to the known error_names from the validator.
 * Improve email validator.
 Zend validator includes useful additions (MX check, host name validator, etc) https://github.com/zendframework/zf2/blob/master/library/Zend/Validator/EmailAddress.php.
 * http://www.php-fig.org/